sjegede1/group-project/README.md

 - Complete styling
   - Make the app look like a complete website with a nav bar, main section and footer.
 ## Future Work
+- Use state to track more detailed forecasts metrics such as precipitation and wind speed
+- Try to auto-detect the user's current location.